circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ![Contexts]({{ site.baseurl }}/assets/img/docs/org-settings-contexts-v2.png)

-### Secrets Masking
+## Secrets Masking

-{:.no_toc}
+Secrets Masking is applied to environment variables set within Project Settings or under Contexts.
 Environment variables may hold project secrets or keys that perform crucial functions for your applications.
-For added security CircleCI performs secret masking on the build output, obscuring the `echo` or `print` output of environment variables set within Project Settings or Contexts.
+Secrets masking provides added security within CircleCI by obscuring environment variables in the job output when `echo` or `print` are used.

 The value of the environment variable will not be masked in the build output if: